Accessibility statement for www.scottishhumanrights.com

 The Scottish Human Rights Commission is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-Areas where the website is not compliant are listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard

 Non accessible content